Boeing CEO sees ‘endgame’ in effort to lift grounding of 737 MAX

 “Beth is a proven leader, she’s a collaborator,” Muilenburg said in an interview from the 36th-floor executive suite in the company’s Chicago office tower.
 He also considered external candidates before deciding that Pasztor’s deep knowledge of Boeing would give her a running start.
 “She, from a technical qualification standpoint, is the best.”

 The CEO is under pressure to show airlines, travelers and global regulators that safety is woven into the century-old manufacturer’s designs and culture.
-Both have been called into question given the lapses that have prompted regulators to ground two brand-new Boeing jetliners this decade.
+Both have been called into question given the lapses that have prompted regulators to ground two new Boeing jetliners this decade.
+In 2013, the 787 Dreamliner was banned for three months after fires on two planes from lithium-ion batteries.

 The company had already rung up $8.3 billion in Max-related expenses through July, and the costs of maintaining production and compensating customers are certain to grow the longer the grounding lasts.

 The final steps to lifting the ban are clearly defined, and timing will be determined by the FAA, Muilenburg said.
 Once a final version of the flight control computer update is ready, Boeing will invite airline pilots to test-fly it in the company’s engineering simulators known as e-cabs.
 A separate team of pilots will review the company’s updated training material.
-After that FAA pilots will test the changes in a Boeing 737 Max bristling with sensors and other flight-testing equipment.
+After that FAA pilots will test the changes in a Boeing 737 MAX bristling with sensors and other flight-testing equipment.

 “That’s the certification end game,” Muilenburg said.
 “We’re still marching to a timeline of return to service early in the fourth quarter, but I want to reiterate the timing will be determined by regulators.”

 The Max hasn’t flown commercially since just after the March crash of an Ethiopian Airlines jet.
 A Lion Air plane went down off the coast of Indonesia in October.
 In both disasters, a once-obscure flight-control system went haywire, nudging the planes’ noses down until pilots were overwhelmed.
-In 2013, the 787 Dreamliner was banned for three months after fires on two planes from lithium-ion batteries.

 Directors last week signaled that they would closely monitor the company’s progress under Muilenburg.
-A new board committee is devoted to overseeing the safe design, development and production of the company’s aerospace product line-up.
+A new board committee is devoted to overseeing the safe design, development and production of the company’s aerospace product lineup.
 “Safety-related experience” will be a criteria to be considered in choosing future directors.

 “This is an engineering company, it needs an engineering culture and engineering management,” aerospace analyst Richard Aboulafia said last week.
 “It deviated pretty far from this at the time when the Max was being developed.”